 There are vending machines selling fizzy drinks on virtually every street corner but there isn’t a litter problem.
 You won’t find many bins on the streets which is probably why the Japanese always take their rubbish home with them.
 If you drop a piece of paper by accident, someone will run after you to hand it back.

 The pavements are so clean, we made a point of looking down to spot the colourful drain covers like this one in Nagoya.

 Trains, planes, buses and trams all run to time.
 It’s easy to negotiate the networks because stops are numbered so if a name isn’t translated into English you can at least work out where you are by counting.
 The Bullet Train (Shinkansen) is an extremely efficient way to travel from city to city in Japan and, as you can see below, very comfortable.

 Getting around is easy in cities with pre-paid smart cards like Suica.
 Most regional cards are now interchangeable so you can use them throughout the country.

 Maybe this is more common in the cities but we did see many elderly Japanese at work.
 We loved the male traffic wardens wielding their ‘light-sabre’ batons with pride.
 Heaven forbid you should cross the road on red, even if there are no cars to be seen.
 In our hotels there were often very old and very tiny ladies on the housekeeping team.
 At the rugby matches, many of the volunteers were from the older generation.
 They were such a happy crew, high-fiving the supporters as they left the stadium.

-At an event celebrating traditional Japanese culture we watched the older ladies help the young women with their make-up and costumes for a kimono parade.
+At an event celebrating traditional Japanese culture in Tokyo we watched the older ladies help the young women with their make-up and costumes for a kimono parade.

 5. Plastic food